writethedocs/www/docs/conf/portland/2021/news/announcing-schedule.rst

 One of the big changes in the schedule based on the community feedback is scheduling more breaks during the day.
 We are all trying to balance our screen time, so we wanted to make sure that your eyes get their rest!
 We hope that this adjustment will help you stay alert and happy throughout the conferences.

-Another change that we made is to move the social event to an earlier time and shorten the activity time slots.
+Another change that we made is to move the social event to an earlier time.
 We want you to have fun socializing with your fellow documentarians, but we understand that your family and home time is also important these days, so hopefully this will help us stay engaged and enjoy the social activities even more.

 Start thinking about Writing Day
 --------------------------------